rizqi-ardiansyah/admin-section/README.md

-## Admin-O-Matic For TechNisi Website
+## Admin TechNisi For TechNisi Website